This article has links to products and services we love, which we may make commission from.

 Scotland uses the British pound (GBP £).

-For best rates see here.
+For the best rates, see here.

 Tipping in Scotland is not essential but appreciated.

-Scotland is part of the United Kingdom but we are not England (or English!)
+Scotland is part of the United Kingdom, but we are not England or English!

 We join Wales, Northern Ireland and England (which is not simply London) to make up Great Britain.